sjwild/sjwild.github.io/_posts/2021-08-25-election-model-2021.markdown

 # Putting it all together
 Here is the code for the model itself.
-The full script, including the code to scrape the polls from wikipedia, is [here](https://github.com/sjwild/sjwild.github.io/raw/main/assets/2021-08-25state-space-model-2021-election.jl).
+The full script, including the code to scrape the polls from Wikipedia, is [here](https://github.com/sjwild/sjwild.github.io/raw/main/assets/2021-08-25state-space-model-2021-election.jl).

 ```julia